spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/slots/managing-slots.md

 <details>
 <summary markdown='span'>Category pages</summary>

-1. In *List of Blocks for [Name] Slot*, click on the row of the CMS block you wish to select pages for.
+1. In **List of Blocks for _[Name]_ Slot**, click on the row of the CMS block you want to select pages for.
-2. Select:
+2. Select one of the following:
-   1. The **All Categories Pages** radio button if you want the CMS block content to be displayed in all the category pages to which the corresponding template is applied.
+   * **All Categories Pages** if you want the CMS block content to be displayed in all the category pages to which the corresponding template is applied.
-   2. The **Specific Category Pages** radio button if you want the CMS block content to be displayed in a specific category page or in a selection of the category pages to which the corresponding template is applied.
+   * **Specific Category Pages** if you want the CMS block content to be displayed in a specific category page or in a selection of the category pages to which the corresponding template is applied.

 {% info_block infoBox %}

-The **All Category Pages** radio button is selected by default with the CMS block content displayed in all the pages to which the corresponding template is applied.
+**All Category Pages** is selected by default with the CMS block content displayed in all the pages to which the corresponding template is applied.

 {% endinfo_block %}